hendry3k/portfolio/contents/index.md

 Welcome to my personal website.
-I'm a software engineer who is studying computer system Engineering at Thswane University of Technology.
-Over the past 3 years I have helped bussiness to build their software, help them to reach millions of customers online.
-I have attendant many hackhons, I enjoy working with a team to build software that solve human problems.
-I have met a amazing software developers through hackhons and I believe when technology used right it can reduce most of our problems, such as diesease and poverty.
+I'm a software engineer who is studying computer system Engineering at Tshwane University of Technology.
+Over the past 3 years I helped businesses to build their software, help them to reach millions of customers online.
+I have attendant many hackathons, I enjoy working with a team to build software that solves human problems.
+I have met amazing software developers through hackathons and I believe when technology used right it can reduce most of our problems, such as disease and poverty.

 ## Portfolio, Including some projects I'm currently working on.
 It has been proven multiple times in the tech industry that schools can not